HR Transformation Council: 3 trends for 2024

-The field of possibilities is vast, and we will have at heart within the cell council to share with you in the coming months our analyses on each of these subjects (if you wish to join us, know that we actively recruiting).
+The field of possibilities is vast, and we at the Council will be sharing our analyses on each of these subjects with you over the coming months. actively recruiting).

 So here are 3 thoughts (not exhaustive) that I share with you and that I hope will inspire your beginning of the year: